Senior school uniform and kit list 2017 - 18

 All enquiries should be addressed to your daughter’s housemistress or housemaster.

 The second hand uniform shop is located on the school premises behind Finlay boarding house and is run on a voluntary basis through the PTA.

 It is usually open on the first Friday of every month, but a list of opening dates and times is shown below.
 The seller receives 50% of the price and the PTA receives the remaining 50%.

-Opening dates for the spring term 2018 are:
+Opening dates for the summer term 2018 are:

 We will obviously accept all new style uniform and will continue to accept lacrosse sticks, sports bags, purse belts etc.

 Kate Goucher (parent) is in charge of the shop and can be contacted on email@example.com